marca116/RepoMapper/README.md

 ### Setup

-1. Ensure you've added all your projects to the `projects.json` file, specifying the root directory for each project.
-This allows the MCP server to locate your code.
+1. Ensure you've added all your projects to the `projects.json` file (located in the same folder as `repomap`), specifying the full path to the root directory for each project.
+Giving the project a good description will help the LLM figure out which project to use without you having to tell it.
+This, ultimately, allows the MCP server to locate your code.

 2. The RepoMap MCP server uses STDIO (standard input/output) for communication.
 No additional configuration is required for the transport layer.